 In order to establish a claim for denial of adequate medical care under the Eighth Amendment to the United States Constitution, a plaintiff must prove each of the following:

 - That plaintiff had a serious medical need.

 - That defendant was deliberately indifferent to that serious medical need.

 - That defendant’s deliberate indifference caused harm (physical injury) to the plaintiff.

 You Have The Right To Compensation

 While jails are not required to provide the highest level of health care possible, they are required to provide adequate medical treatment.
-If you have been seriously injured due to a denial of adequate medical care, or a loved one has died due to this constitutional violation, call The Baker Law Firm now at 865-413-3438.
+If you have been seriously injured due to a denial of adequate medical care, or a loved one has died due to this constitutional violation, call The Baker Law Firm for help.
 We have the experience, knowledge and skill set to pursue maximum compensation for you or your family.